Walkers Shortbread Cookies

 Shortbread goes exceptionally well with tea, especially strong black tea.
 Since shortbread contains so much butter, nibbling on the cookies between sips of tea will help reduce some of the tea’s acidity without adding sugar or cream.
 Shortbread goes almost as well with espresso if you are not a tea person.

 You can also use the cookies to make a shortbread crust for pies.
-Just place the cookies in a food processor and process them until crumbly but not a powder or place them in a plastic ziptop bag and roll over it with a rolling pin to crush the cookies.
+Place the cookies in a food processor and process them until crumbly but not powdery, or place them in a plastic ziptop bag and roll over it with a rolling pin to crush them.
 Use the crumbs instead of graham cracker crumbs.

 Copycat Walkers shortbread cookies piled on a white plate.